1. Vocational Training Pathway – Requirements for Fellowship Policy

 The decision to award Fellowship of the RACGP is held by the RACGP Board and is dependent on the recommendation of the Council of Censors.

-All policies and guidance documents related to the Vocational Training Pathway are available.
+All policies and guidance documents related to the Vocational Training Pathway are available on our policy page.

 9.1 Access to published policy